annotell/public-docs/docs-src/docs/kognic-io/overview.md

 frames = [frame_1, frame_2, frame_3]
 ```

 This representation captures that `frame_1` comes first, then `frame_2` and `frame_3`, but it does not express how much time has passed between the different frames.
 This information is encoded via the `relative_timestamp` parameter present on each Frame object.
-The relative timestamp is expressed in milliseconds and describes the relative time between the Frame and the start of the input.
+The relative timestamp is expressed in milliseconds and describes the relative time between the Frame and the start of the scene.

 For example, let's say that the sensor data is collected and aggregated at 2Hz.
 That would then be expressed as